 I am a certified dyslexia testing specialist located in Jupiter, Florida (West Palm Beach area for anyone reading this out of town) and I can test your child for dyslexia or any other suspected learning or emotional problem.
 Testing is a four hour process that is usually completed in two, two hour sessions but can also be done in one day (taking breaks).
 There is also a pre-meeting with the parents to discuss your initial concerns and review background information.
 After testing we have a post meeting because I produce a written report with specific recommendations that I explain in understandable terms.
 You’ll leave with a brief action plan to help your child.
-The entire process is not covered by insurance but I’ll give you a receipt for out of network reimbursement.
+The entire process is usually not covered by insurance but I’ll give you a receipt for out of network reimbursement.

-Use my contact form or call me so I can help you determine if your child has dyslexia or another learning disability and how to help him or her overcome it.
-I can also help you find a dyslexia tutor or dyslexia school in the West Palm Beach area.
+Call us so we can help you determine if your child has dyslexia or another learning disability and how to help him or her overcome it.
+We can also help you find a dyslexia tutor or dyslexia school in the West Palm Beach area.
 Call today (561) 625 4125